History of emotions: Scope

 In the last decade, the history of emotions has developed into an increasing productive and intellectually stimulating area of historical research.
 Although there are precursors of the history of emotions - especially Febvre's Histoire des Sensibilités or Gay's Psychohistory - the field converges methodologically with newer historiographical approaches such as conceptual history, historical constructivism and the history of the body.

 Similar to the sociology of emotions or anthropology of emotions, the history of emotions is based on the assumption that not only the expression of feelings, but also the feelings themselves are learned.
 Culture and history are changing and so are feelings as well as their expression.
 The social relevance and potency of emotions is historically and culturally variable.
 In the view of many historians, emotion is, therefore, just as fundamental a category of history, as class, race or gender.

 Methodology

 A number of different methodological approaches have been discussed in recent years.
 Some historians of the emotions limit their research to the historical analysis of emotional norms and rules under the heading of emotionology.
 Particularly in the recent past, however, the methodological spectrum of the history of emotions has expanded to include performative, constructivist and practice theory approaches.
 Currently fundamental methodological concepts include: emotives, emotional habitus and emotional practice.
 Additionally there are several terms that describe the different scope and binding effect of feeling cultures such as emotional community, emotional regime, and emotional style.
 More recently, the history of emotions has engaged with recent social and cultural turns in the neurosciences, positing the history of emotions as a component part of a broader biocultural historicism.
+An increasing availability of retro-digitized historical source materials, along with technological and methodological developments in sentiment mining, has also impacted the history of emotions.
+Since the 2010s, various historical scholars have adjusted and developed computer-assisted methods to trace historical changes in the expression of emotions within large-scale bodies of digitized historical texts.

+Approaches to the History of Emotions

+Modern research on the history of emotions has developed a range of frameworks to study how feelings are expressed, regulated and understood across various cultures and time periods.
+Researchers now use several concepts to explain how emotions are structured, including emotional communities (groups with shared norms of feelings), emotional regimes (dominant emotional norms enforced by institutions), emotional styles (characteristic patterns of feeling and expression in particular historical contexts) and emotional practices (everyday embodied behvaiors through which emotions are produced and made to be meaningful).

+Scholars in the field do debate certain topics and approaches, such as universalists vs. constructivist accounts of emotions, whether basic emotions are a human universal, or whether both the categories and experiences of emotion are deeply shared by culture, language and historical period.
+Another debate concerns how much attention historians should give to "named emotions" (emotion words) as opposed to unnamed affective experience, which might not be captured in language, but is evident in say body language.